Floorp-Projects/Floorp/netwerk/docs/dns/dns-over-https-trr.rst

 Dynamic Blocklist
 -----------------

-In order to improve performance TRR service manages a dynamic persistent blocklist for host names that can't be resolved with DoH but works with the native resolver.
-Blocklisted entries will not be retried over DoH for one minute.
+In order to improve performance TRR service manages a dynamic blocklist for host names that can't be resolved with DoH but work with the native resolver.
+Blocklisted entries will not be retried over DoH for one minute (See `network.trr.temp_blocklist_duration_sec` pref).
+When a domain is added to the blocklist, we also check if there is an NS record for its parent domain, in which case we add that to the blocklist.
+This feature is controlled by the `network.trr.temp_blocklist` pref.

 TRR confirmation
 ----------------